eclipse-vertx/vert.x/core_manual_groovy.md

         Pump.createPump(ws, ws).start()
     }.listen(8080, "localhost")

 The `websocket` instance also has method `writeBinaryFrame` for writing binary data.
-This has the same effect as calling `writeBuffer`.
+This has the same effect as calling `write`.

 Another method `writeTextFrame` also exists for writing text data.
 This is equivalent to calling

-    websocket.writeBuffer(new Buffer("some-string"))
+    websocket.write(new Buffer("some-string"))

 ### Rejecting WebSockets